Unlimited Plex Storage via Google Drive And Rclone

 What I was trying to illustrate here is simply that this tutorial will be deploying everything on one machine/VM.

 You’ll need some kind of server for this, whether you run this all on bare metal or in a VM, colo/vps/dedicated/home server is up to you.
-Here is a reiteration of some of the points previously made in regards to the server required.
+Here is a reiteration of some of the points previously made about the server required.

-- Good internet connection.
-You’ll need to upload to Google drive at a reasonable speed as well as pull-down content that you’ll be streaming.
-If your server is not in the same location that you’re watching, you’ll need to pull down content and then upload to your client.
+Good internet connection.
+You’ll need to upload to Google drive at a reasonable speed as well as pull down content that you’ll be streaming.
+If your server is not in the same location that you’re watching, you’ll need to pull down content and then upload it to your client.
 I would say 100Mb/100Mb is the bare minimum to consider.

 If you’re lucky enough to have a 1Gb/1Gb connection at your house and already have something you can use or don’t mind building out a server for this, then that will be the best bet.
 If you’re like me and have to deal with abysmal internet connections and expensive power, then you’re better off trying to co-locate a server as I have, or sucking up the cost for a dedicated server.